Fluid Dynamics#

 import pickle

-def resetMe(keepList=[]):
+def reset_me(keep_list=[]):

-for iiii in keepList:
+for iiii in keep_list:

 if iiii in ll: